gbmerrall/sensors/devices/nano3/README.md

 rsyslog.py from https://github.com/kfricke/micropython-usyslog.
 Making a template for syslogd is an exercise for the reader.

-**Note:**  When wiring up the AHT20 sensor, ensure the votage pin is connected to B+ pin, not 5V.
-For some reason when running on battery, the 5V pin is not supplied.
+**Note:**  When wiring up the AHT20 sensor, you can connect the Vin pin to the 3.3v out.